KristianLyng/varnishfoo/chapter-4.rst

                 }
         }

-        # You can define the same VCL functions as many times as you want.
+        # You can define the same VCL function as many times as you want.
         # Varnish will concatenate them together into one big function.
         sub vcl_recv {
                 # Use regsub() to do regular expression substitution.
                 # regsub() returns a string and takes the format of
                 # regsub(<input>,<expression>,<substitution>)
                 set req.url = regsub(req.url, "cat","dog");

+                # The input of regsub() doesn't have to match where you
+                # are storing it, even if it is the most common form.
+                set req.http.x-base-url = regsub(req.url, "\?.*$","");

                 # Be warned: regsub() only does a single substitution.
 If
                 # you want to substitute all occurences of the pattern, you